-Identify local support services
+Local support services

 Identify local services that provide psychological and emotional support for children in your local area or country.
-You will need to tell children about these services at the start of the workshop, and if a child gets upset during the workshop, you may refer them for help.
+You will need to tell children about these services at the start of the workshop, and if a child gets upset during the workshop, you may decide to refer them for help.

-- Prior to the workshop, locate the details of a local helpline/support service. - Paste these details into the Zoom chat at the beginning of the call so that participants can seek help if they want it.
+- Prior to the workshop, locate the details of a local helpline/support service. - Print their details on small pieces of paper (small enough for participants to put in their pockets) that can be distributed around the tables so that, if a participant needs to seek help, they have somewhere to turn.